sciZer0/7/v/README.md

 Specifically, there are these 2 fundamental problems,

-* for now, state and logic of a DApp are in the same place, so a code bug can (often does) result in losing funds of users
+* for now, state and logic (tokens and code) of a DApp are in the same place: smart-contract, so a code bug can (often does) result in losing funds of users

 * for now, necessary upgrades of a DApp involve multisigs that can (often does) result in rug-pulling, i.e. again in losing funds of users.